 The demonstration molten salt reactor is part of the Alameda, Calif., firm's “rapid iterative development approach” to develop and market nuclear power plant designs based on fluoride salt-cooled, high-temperature technology to cool the reacor core, it said.
 The 35-MWth thermal reactor, called Hermes, is set to demonstrate Kairos Power’s ability to produce affordable nuclear heat, said the developer, noting it will not initially produce electricity.

 Barnard Construction Co.
-Inc., Bozeman, Mont., has begun facility construction in Oak Ridge, Tenn., at a former U.S. Energy Dept. site of , which is set to complete by 2027 as a “critical step” to commercialize the technology, said Kairos Power, founded in 2016.
-It anticipates a commercial reactor could operate in the early 2030s.
+Inc., Bozeman, Mont., is building the facility construction in Oak Ridge, Tenn., at a former U.S. Energy Dept. site that is set to complete by 2027 as a “critical step” to commercialize the technology, said Kairos Power.
+It anticipates a commercial reactor could operate "in the early 2030s."

-The Tennessee Valley Authority has been working with Kairos Power to provide engineering, operations and licensing support.
+The Tennessee Valley Authority has been working with the developer to provide engineering, operations and licensing support.

-The Hermes project received in 2020 a seven-year funding award of $629 million under the U.S. Energy Dept.'s Advanced Reactor Demonstration Program, the agency said.
-It will directly invest about $303 million of that total through 2027, with payments based on milestones such as construction progress and application for a future federal operating license, it said.
+The Hermes project received in 2020 a seven-year funding award of $629 million under the U.S. Energy Dept.'s Advanced Reactor Demonstration Program, with the agency to directly invest about $303 million.
+Payments are based on milestones such as construction progress and application for a future federal operating license, it said.

-"This investment ... will complement Kairos Power’s substantial private investment in the Hermes project and supporting infrastructure," the developer said, noting its own investment of $100 million.
-ENR could not confirm by posting time on Aug.
-1 if the total project cost is higher and whether there are additional investment sources.
+"This investment ... will complement Kairos Power’s substantial private investment in the Hermes project and supporting infrastructure," the developer said, although it not disclose its own investment total or names of other supporting private investors.

-Barnard and Kairos Power also are collaborating to build a third engineering test unit in Oak Ridge, what the developer said is a “non-nuclear” facility “that will generate supply chain, construction and operational experience to inform the Hermes project.”
-Two other test units have been built at research locations operated by Kairos Power in Albuquerque, N.M., and Elmore, Ohio, will "inform design, construction and operation of the Hermes reactor," the developer said.
+Barnard and Kairos Power also are building a third engineering test unit in Oak Ridge, what the developer said is a “non-nuclear” facility “that will generate supply chain, construction and operational experience to inform the Hermes project.”
+Two other test units have been built at a research location operated by Kairos Power in Albuquerque, N.M.

 The reactor will be built using modular construction techniques, with reactor modules fabricated at the Albuquerque site and shipped to Oak Ridge for assembly—“demonstrating the potential of a factory-built small modular reactor design to transform conventional nuclear construction,” Kairos Power said.
 It seeks to reduce technical risk “through a novel approach to test iteration that often is lacking in the nuclear space.”

 The facility is designed to operate at high temperatures and near‐atmospheric pressure, using a special particle fuel coupled with a molten fluoride salt coolant, the company told the nuclear commission in a 2023 filing.
-“The combination of extremely high‐temperature‐tolerant fuel and low‐pressure, single‐phase, chemically stable reactor coolant removes entire classes of potential fuel‐damage scenarios, greatly simplifying the design and reducing the number of safety systems," said Peter Hastings, Kairos Power vice president of regulatory affairs and quality.
+“The combination of extremely high‐temperature‐tolerant fuel and low‐pressure, single‐phase, chemically stable reactor coolant removes entire classes of potential fuel‐damage scenarios, greatly simplifying the design and reducing the number of safety systems," said Peter Hastings, Kairos Power vice president of regulatory affairs and quality in the filing.

 "This historic initiative presents a critical opportunity to transform the way we generate power in the U.S., as well as an opportunity to expand economic and employment opportunities for the greater Tennessee area,” said Quincy Anderson, Barnard vice president and operating manager.